matthew-l-weber/br2-pirouter/README.md

 The root file system is kept in initramfs and is therefore volatile.
-Since the kernel has no support for block devices, it cannot access the SD card it was booted from, so to make a permanent change in the configuration, you have to rebuild the image.
+Since the kernel has no support for block devices, it cannot access the SD card it was booted from, so to make a permanent change in the configuration you have to rebuild the image.
 Not very convenient, perhaps, but secure and funny.

+## The C library
+The system uses `uClibc` as its C library.
+The features of the library are also reduced to a minimum.
+For example, it has no support for threads.

 ## Userspace programs
 Most essential programs are provided by `busybox`.
 The others are: